Sciebo-RDS/rds-ng/deployment/local/LOCAL_DEPLOYMENT.md

        ```
        ./occ oauth2:add-client "rds-ng" "https://nextcloud.dev.local/apps/rdsng"
        ```
        This will print out, among others, the client ID and secret.
-Copy the file `config/env/00-oauth2.env.example` to `config/env/00-oauth2.env` and open it.
-Now copy the value of `clientId` to the environment variable `RDS_NG_OAUTH2_CLIENT_ID`, and the value of `clientSecret` to `RDS_NG_OAUTH2_CLIENT_SECRET`.
+Open `config/env/00-oauth2.env` and copy the value of `clientId` to the environment variable `RDS_NG_OAUTH2_CLIENT_ID`, and the value of `clientSecret` to `RDS_NG_OAUTH2_CLIENT_SECRET`.
 Here is an example of how the final `00-oauth2.env` should look like (the shown values are, of course, only examples):
        ```
        RDS_NG_OAUTH2_CLIENT_ID=XxkqgCYAdMvBSrMukziVfwEhLKLPBrl5KmQLHblUgQQyCEbBSJqJF9uS1O1cC2Kl
        RDS_NG_OAUTH2_CLIENT_SECRET=7bXPn8hc4CLvszkap241QZfkXLwTtPWm1ZPpoFwyairJ3aG8gojrnf978yWj5QFA
        ```
-5. Restart the deployment (this is necessary for the changes to take effect).
+6. Restart the deployment (this is necessary for the changes to take effect).
 You can do this by hitting `d` in the terminal of the running deployment (this will detach from all its processes, thus terminating the entire deployment) and rerun `make`.

 All these steps only need to be done once. **Note**: The Nextcloud setup needs to be redone if you delete the `nextcloud` Docker volume.